-Tips For Combining Window Treatments in Houston Homes02/14/2017Cory Cryer For some homeowners in Houston, a single window treatment on certain windows may not be enough.
+Tips For Combining Window Treatments in Houston Homes02/14/2017Cory Cryer For some homeowners in Houston, one window treatment on certain windows may not be enough.
 Whether you’re trying to achieve a specific aesthetic, improve energy efficiency, or any of a variety of other reasons, using multiple window treatments has become fairly commonplace.
 So what are the window treatment pairings that work best to give your home great looks and top-notch window coverage?
 Let’s take a look at some of the best combinations for Houston homes.
 Using Plantation Shutters with Draperies Plantation shutters and drapes are among the most trendy and commonly-paired window treatments we regularly see in Houston homes.
 The reason for that is simple: they give homeowners the most freedom concerning privacy, looks and light control.
-Plantation shutters are great for larger windows, since they’re able to protect your privacy while still letting in a decent amount of light.
-Sometimes in large rooms, though, you may want to add a splash of color or give a tad more warmth to the space–that’s where a drapery can come in.
+Plantation shutters are great for larger windows, since they can protect your privacy while still letting in a decent amount of light.
+Occasionally, though, you may want to add a splash of color or give a tad more warmth to the space–that’s where a drapery can come in.
 An added set of drapes can imbue the room with color, give your home a cozier look, and give a beautiful frame to your shutters.
 Those draperies don’t have to be heavy, highly functional window coverings when paired with shutters, either.
 Even a thin accent drape to the side of the window can fulfill the same purpose, as the plantation shutters give your windows more than sufficient coverage.
 Combining Shades and Draperies A window treatment combo consisting of shades and draperies can imbue your space with an elegant look, ideal for living rooms or bedrooms.
 What gives this combination such a unique appeal comes from the differing textures you can end up with, specifically with cellular shades or roman shades.
-When you can complement colors but contrast textures, you’re able to make that space feel simultaneously comfortable and classy.
+When you match colors but contrast textures, you’re able to make that space feel cozy and classy at the same time.
 Window Treatments with Cornices and Valances Although they’re not as frequently used as they once were, valances and cornices are still used in some spaces, and can fill a niche when paired with the right window covering.
-Like drapes do when paired with shutters, a valance or cornice will usually be your accent piece.
+Like drapes with shutters, a valance or cornice will usually be your accent piece.
 We suggest utilizing an interesting color above with a more neutral window treatment, like Polywood® plantation shutters or faux-wood blinds.
-This type of combination works incredibly well in specialty rooms like the kitchen, where you’d benefit from a water-resistant window treatment such as Polywood.
+This type of combination works incredibly well in specialty rooms like the kitchen, where you probably want a water-resistant window treatment such as Polywood.
 Window Film Works with Any Window Treatment Back when it was first introduced, window film was just used to darken windows, which had a drawback as it could make rooms feel a little dull and prevent you from enjoying a clear view outside.
-Modern window film has solved these issues, as it can block nearly 80% of solar energy without impeding your view with a layer of tint.
+Modern window film has solved these issues, as it blocks nearly 80% of solar energy without impeding your view with a layer of tint.
 That makes window film a great combo piece to any window treatment, as it can easily be affixed to your window glass and drastically improve your window’s energy-blocking ability.
 Window film can do all this while allowing you total freedom in how you want to dress your window, whether it’s roman shades, plantation shutters, or any other window treatment.
 Could your house use a new window treatment pairing like one of these we’ve examined?
-Call Sunburst Shutters Houston at 713-853-9629 now to set up a free professional window design consultation to get started on giving your windows the treatment they deserve.
+Call Sunburst Shutters Houston at 713-853-9629 now to set up a free professional window design consultation to get started on giving your windows the treatment they need.